Hopalonger/Simple-Organization/Install-Instructions.md

 1. Donwload and Install the Arduino IDE for you Computer Platform and Download the Repository.
 2. Plug Arduino Of Choice into Computer (Arduino Pro Mini Recommened)
-3. Open The Code That is in the in the CLient Code folder of LoRa.
+3. Open The Code That is in the in the `Repeater-Code` folder of LoRa.
 4. Install the used Libarys Which include `Arduino-LoRa` and `Adafruit_NeoPixel`.
 5 Change Any of The Varibles that Are in the top Or Middle of the Code.
 6 Select The COM port that the Arduino Corresponds to in the Tools Tab.